chia-chang/chia-chang/README.md

 ## Hi there, I'm Chia 🌿👋
 (Yes, just like chia seeds!)

 I’m a passionate **Data Scientist** who loves turning data into stories and insights.
-I specialize in making data tell its secrets with a blend of code, visualization, and modeling magic.
+I specialize in making data tell its secrets with a blend of code, visualization, and modeling.
+I work at the intersection of data and product, using analytics to shape better decisions, features, and data products.

 ### Skills